Inter-procedural Two-Variable Herbrand Equalities

-In order to arrive at our key result, namely an algorithm to infer all valid inter-procedural two-variable Herbrand equalities, we thus build on the following two novel technical constructions: \begin{itemize} \item a method to uniquely factorize run-time values (except finitely many) of a given program; \item a notion of approximative subsumption which is decidable and still guarantees that every occurring finite conjunction of equalities is effectively equivalent to a finite conjunction. \end{itemize} Subsequently, we sketch how not only all two-variable equalities, but \emph{all} inter-procedurally valid Herbrand equalities can be inferred, if only all right-hand sides in assignments each contain occurrences of at most one variable.
+In order to arrive at our key result, namely an algorithm to infer all valid inter-procedural two-variable Herbrand equalities, we thus build on the following two novel technical constructions: \begin{itemize} \item a method to uniquely factorize the kind of values possibly occurring at run-time (except finitely many) of a given program; \item a notion of approximative subsumption which is decidable and still guarantees that every occurring conjunction of equalities is effectively equivalent to a finite conjunction. \end{itemize} Subsequently, we sketch how not only all two-variable equalities, but \emph{all} inter-procedurally valid Herbrand equalities can be inferred, if only all right-hand sides in assignments each contain occurrences of at most one variable.

+Finally we show that the complexity of inferring all valid two-variable Herbrand equalities in \emph{initialization-restricted} programs is polynomial and that for \emph{unrestricted} programs, at least verifying a given equality can be performed in polynomial time.
+This is remarkable in so far as the terms encountered during the {\bf WP} computation may be exponentially deep.
+In order to obtain a polynomial time analysis, we therefore follow the ideas sketched in~\cite{Gulwani07} and provide \emph{compressed} representations for the occurring terms which support all basic term operations in polynomial time.
+Subsequently, we show that our notion of approximative subsumption is decidable in polynomial time.
+Furthermore, for the multi-variable case, we show that verifying an invariant candidate is polynomial as well (given that the number of occurrences of variables in the post-condition is bounded).

+Parts of this paper have been published at the ESOP conference in 2015~\cite{ESOP2015}.
+For the journal version, we have provided the following additions: \begin{itemize} \item an efficient implementation of the analysis by means of compressed representations of invariants; \item an extended program model which supports not only global but also local variables; \item an explicit proof of approximative $T$-subsumption and $T$-compactness. \end{itemize}